SiveProjectOfficial/Utaun-/README_en.md

 [🇺🇸 Back to Language Selection](./README.md)

-# 【What is Utaun?】
+​#  【What is Utaun?】
-Utaun is Windows software that generates CV voicebanks for UTAU using only non-biological additive synthesis.
-It automatically generates a voicebank ZIP file in your Documents folder.
+A Windows software that generates UTAU CV voicebanks using purely inanimate additive synthesis.
+It automatically generates a voicebank ZIP in your Documents folder.

-### 【Features】
+#  【Features】
-* Automatically generates a voicebank ZIP in the Documents folder upon execution.
+ ・Automatically generates a voicebank ZIP in Documents upon execution
-* Vowel generation (a, i, u, e, o, n) via pure non-biological additive synthesis.
+ ・Vowel generation (a, i, u, e, o, n) via purely inanimate additive synthesis
-* Generates CV voicebanks by combining with external consonant rows (Ka-row to Pa-row).
+ ・Generates CV voicebanks by combining with external consonant rows (ka to pa rows)
-* Internal generation of m / n / y / w rows.
+ ・Internal generation of m / n / y / w rows
-* Supports both Hiragana aliases and English Romaji aliases (all pronunciations are in Japanese).
+ ・Supports Hiragana aliases + English Romaji aliases (all pronunciations are in Japanese)
-* Automatically generates `oto.ini`, `character.txt`, and `readme.txt`.
+ ・Automatically generates oto.ini / character.txt / readme.txt
-* Capable of converting PNG images to JPG.
+ ・Can convert PNG images to JPG
-* Outputs `readme.txt` and `character.txt` in Shift_JIS (ANSI) to prevent character corruption.
+ ・Outputs readme.txt and character.txt in Shift_JIS (ANSI) to prevent character corruption
-* Allows changing the fundamental frequency (pitch of the voice).
+ ・You can change the fundamental frequency (pitch)
-* Allows free setting of the voicebank name (character name).
+ ・You can freely set the voicebank name (character name)

-### 【Intended Use】
+#  【Intended Uses】
-* When you want to create UTAU voicebanks with non-biological voices.
+ ・When you want to create a UTAU voicebank with an inanimate voice
-* Voicebank production for those who are not comfortable recording with their own voice.
+ ・Voicebank creation for people who dislike recording with their own voice
-* Material research for additive synthesis audio.
+ ・Material research for additive synthesis voices
-* Prototyping of original voicebanks.
+ ・Prototyping custom voicebanks
-* Using the extracted ZIP content directly as materials for "Jinriki Vocaloid."
+ ・Unzipping the ZIP and using it directly as human-made Vocaloid (Jinkiri-VOCALOID) material
-* Use as materials for Oto-MAD, YTPMV, etc.
+ ・Use as material for OtoMADs, YTPMVs, etc.

-### 【How to Use Utaun】
+#  【How to Use Utaun】
-1. Download `Utaun.ver-1.0.4.zip`.
-(Please download from **Releases**.)
+ ① Download `Utaun.ver-1.0.3.zip`.
+(Please download from Releases.)
-2. Extract (unzip) `Utaun.ver-1.0.4.zip`.
+ ② Extract (unzip) `Utaun.ver-1.0.3.zip`.
-3. Place `Utaun.exe` in any folder (Desktop is recommended).
+ ③ Place `Utaun.exe` in any folder (Desktop recommended).
-4. Launch `Utaun.exe` and follow the on-screen instructions.
+ ④ Launch `Utaun.exe` and follow the on-screen instructions.
-5. When the message "(Voicebank Name).zip has been created in Documents!" appears, your UTAU voicebank is complete.
+ ⑤ When "（音源名）.zip がドキュメントに出来上がったよ！" is displayed, the UTAU voicebank is complete.

-**UI image**
+**UI Image**
  ![Test Image 3](IMG_4239.jpeg)

-### 【How to Use Generated UTAU Voicebanks】
+#  【How to Use the Generated UTAU Voicebank】
+ ・UTAU
-* **UTAU**: Extract the generated ZIP to reveal a voicebank folder that can be loaded directly into UTAU.
+   Unzipping the generated ZIP reveals a voicebank folder that can be loaded directly into UTAU.
+ ・OpenUTAU
-* **OpenUTAU**: Can be loaded as a ZIP file (no extraction required).
+   Can be loaded directly as a ZIP (no extraction required).
-* *For specific usage in each software, please refer to their respective help files, manuals, or official documentation.*

-### 【Operating Environment】
-* Windows 10–11 (64bit)

-### 【Unsupported Features】
-* Voiced vowels (あ゙, い゙, ゔ, え゙, お゙)
+ ※ Please refer to the respective help, manuals, and official documentation for specific usage instructions in each software.

+#  【System Requirements】
+ ・Windows 10–11 (64-bit)
+ ・Windows 10–11 (32-bit)

+**【Unsupported Features】**
+ ・Voiced vowels (あ゙・い゙・ゔ・え゙・お゙)
-* Expression variations such as whispers, breaths, or breath components.
+ ・Expressive variations such as whispers, breaths, and breath components
-* Contracted sounds (kya, kyu, kyo / sha, shu, sho, etc.)
+ ・Contracted sounds (kya, kyu, kyo / sha, shu, sho, etc.)
-* VCV (Continuous sounds)
-* CVVC
+ ・VCV (Continuous Sound)
+ ・CVVC
-* Other special pronunciations
+ ・Other special pronunciations

-### 【Terms of Use】
+#  【Terms of Use】
-The following actions are prohibited for the Utaun main body (`Utaun.exe`):
+The following actions are prohibited for the Utaun application itself (`Utaun.exe`).
-* Processing / Editing / Modification
+ ・Modification
+ ・Editing
+ ・Alteration
-* Commercial use
+ ・Commercial use
-* Redistribution
-* Decompilation (Disassembly)

-### 【Regarding Generated Outputs】
+ ・Redistribution
+ ・Decompilation (disassembly)

+#  【About Generated Content】
-(Voicebanks, wav, icon.jpg, oto.ini, etc.)
+(Voicebanks, wav files, icon.jpg, oto.ini, etc.)
-You (the distributor) are free to set your own terms of use.
-Please write your preferred terms in the `readme.txt`.
+You (the distributor) can freely set the terms of use.
+Please write your preferred terms in `readme.txt`.
-For updates, please check the **Releases** page.
+For updates, please check Releases.

 Releases
 https://github.com/SiveProjectOfficial/Utaun/releases/tag/🇺🇸